Roman Phifer: Los Angeles / St. Louis Rams

-Jets
+New York Jets

 The Rams stated they wanted to keep Phifer but reportedly acted too slow to sign Phifer and on March 6, 1999, he signed a 3-year $8.9 million contract with the New York Jets.
-Less than six days later the Rams signed Patriot linebacker Todd Collins so replace Phifer.
+Less than six days later the Rams signed Patriot linebacker Todd Collins to replace Phifer.
 Phifer played two seasons for the Jets getting 4.5 sacks, 3 forced fumbles in 1999 along with 2 interceptions and 50 tackles.
 In 2000, he had 45 tackles and 4 sacks.
-After the 2000 season the Jets released Phifer in an effort to "revamp the linebacking corps" into a younger group and also to switch from a 3-4 defense to a 4-3, causing Phifer to not be able to earn the approximately $2.5 million due in 2001 of his 3-year contract signed in 1999.
+After the 2000 season the Jets released Phifer in an effort to "revamp the linebacking corps" into a younger group and also to switch from a 3-4 defense to a 4–3, causing Phifer to not be able to earn the approximately $2.5 million due in 2001 of his 3-year contract signed in 1999.

-Patriots
+New England Patriots

 The New England Patriots signed Phifer to a 1-year veteran minimum contract of $520,000.
 Phifer started 16 games and recorded 93 tackles for the 2001 Super Bowl Champion Patriots.
 He also had 2 sacks, defensed 5 passes, intercepted a pass, forced 2 fumbles and recovered 2 fumbles.
 Even more he provided leadership and was essential to the Patriots success.
 "Roman Phifer is the MVP of the season", said cornerback Terrell Buckley, "He may be overlooked, and he would never campaign for the honor but he deserves it."

 Phifer making the Super Bowl was one of the side-show stories of Super Bowl week, with the St. Louis and the Boston-area papers doing feature stories on Phifer's Rams connection and now playing them in the "big game."
 He helped the Patriots to win Super Bowl XXXVI and was rewarded on the off season.
 On June 21, 2002, the Patriots offered Phifer a 3-year $4.5 million contract with $1.8 million in signing bonuses.
 In 2002, Phifer made 109 tackles and started 14 games and was again an alternate to the Pro Bowl.

 In 2003, he had 100 tackles and batted away 5 passes as the Patriots won Super Bowl XXXVIII.
 In the Super Bowl, Phifer made 5 tackles and nearly intercepted a Jake Delhome pass, but it would have been nullified due to a roughing call on tackle Richard Seymour.
 After the season, Phifer was a Pro Bowl Alternate for the fourth time in his career.

 The 2004 season saw Phifer play a backup role in the Patriot defense.
 He struggled with an injured calf and his role had diminished as well.
 He ended the season with 40 tackles, a sack, and interception, a fumble recovery and knocked down two passes as the Patriots won Super Bowl XXXIX in Jacksonville, Florida.
 Phifer's contract expired at the end of the season.
 He was released on February 27, 2005.